-“Sticking your finger in your nose is universal, and it starts very young,” said Dr. Keith Pulvermacher, a pediatrician with Marshfield Clinic.
+“Sticking your finger in your nose is universal, and it starts very young,” said Dr. Keith Pulvermacher, a pediatrician with Marshfield Clinic Health System.

-Every day, Dr. Pulvermacher sees kids spelunking their schnozes for hidden treasure and eating the hard-won prize.
+Every day, Dr. Pulvermacher sees kids digging for gold and eating the hard-won prize.

-Let’s be real, sometimes kids stick their fingers in their butts.
+Let’s be real, sometimes kids stick their fingers in their pants, touching their butts and other private areas.
 As parents, we’ve seen it and scolded, but it keeps happening.

 Eating Play-Doh